May 1, 2019

 March 10, 2021

-This is a pragmatic randomized controlled study comparing the Baltimore City Health Department's (BCHD) existing linkage to care (LTC) service to an mHealth-enhanced linkage to care and retention (mLTCR) protocol.
+This is a pragmatic randomized controlled study comparing existing linkage to care and retention (LTCR) services to an mHealth-enhanced linkage to care and retention (mLTCR) protocol.

-The mLTCR intervention consists of two smartphone applications (app), one for patients and one for linkage officers (who are members of the community), to help facilitate communication.
+The mLTCR intervention consists of two smartphone applications (app), one for patients and one for patient supporters, to help facilitate communication.

 mHealth-enhanced Linkage to Care and Retention

 |Active Comparator: LTC

 Existing linkage to care and retention (LTCR) services which are standard-of-care

 - Ability to provide consent

 - Identified by BCHD Linkage protocol to be a new HIV diagnosis or HIV-infected and "out